AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper_1/README.md

 CAEXWrapper&lt;TDataType> Class
 ===============================
-AutomationML 2.1 APIA CAEXWrapper for any Element, which is defined as a simple type.
+A CAEXWrapper for any Element, which is defined as a simple type.
 The DataType of the simple type is used as the generic type parameter.

 Inheritance Hierarchy